hot777zzz/big-event/README.md

-# big-event
+# big-event @hot7

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite.Hope it is helpful for u!

+You can have a contact with me at wechat by like7heat

 ## Recommended IDE Setup